oVirt/ovirt-site/source/blog/2016-11-02-ovirt-provider-ovn.md

     /bin/engine-setup

-If used to set up ovirt-provider-ovn, engine-setup will perform the following tasks:

-* install ovs/ovn packages
-* install ovirt-provider-ovn packages
-* add and configure a default External Network OVN provider.
-The engine provider will be configured to connect to provider on localhost.
-The provider will also be configured with the user and password specified during the setup process.

 During the setup process, engine-setup script will ask the user several questions related to OVN:

 * `Install ovirt-provider-ovn(Yes, No) [Yes]?:`
   If 'Yes', engine-setup will install ovirt-provider-ovn.
   If engine-setup is used to update a system, this will only be asked if ovirt-provider-ovn has not been installed previously.
+  If you reply 'No', you will not be asked again on the next run of engine-setup.
+If you do want to get asked again, run engine-setup with '--reconfigure-optional-components'.
 * `Use default credentials (admin@internal) for ovirt-provider-ovn(Yes, No) [Yes]?:`
   If 'Yes', engine-setup will use the default engine user and password specified earlier in the setup process.
   This option is only available during new installations.
 * `oVirt OVN provider user[admin]:`
    If the default credentials are not chosen, the user name which to use to connect to the provider.
 * `oVirt OVN provider password[empty]:`
-   The password to use to connect to the provider.
+   If the default credentials are not chosen, the password to use to connect to the provider.

+If used to set up ovirt-provider-ovn, engine-setup will perform the following tasks:

+* install ovs/ovn packages
+* install ovirt-provider-ovn packages
+* add and configure a default External Network OVN provider.
+The engine provider will be configured to connect to provider on localhost.
+The provider will also be configured with the user and password specified during the setup process.

 ## Tested environments